mengzhouli/sample-contact-app/README.md

 # Simple Contact List App

-This is a simple contact management app built using rails 5.0.2, devise gem, SASS, bootstrap.
+This is a simple contact management app built using ruby, rails 5.0.2, sqlite, devise gem, SASS, bootstrap.

 ### How to Run in Development